project-codeflare/mlbatch/USAGE.md

 The parameters of the retry loop described about are configured at the system level, but can be customized by the user on a per-AppWrapper basis by adding annotations.
 The table below lists the parameters, gives their default, and the annotation that can be used to customize them.
+The MLBatch Helm chart also supports customization these values.

 | Parameter                    | Default Value | Annotation                                                             |
 |------------------------------|---------------|------------------------------------------------------------------------|